emmanuelmenon/emmanuelmenon.github.io/_posts/2019-09-14-iocaine-powder-in-rps.md

 Check out [this](http://emmanuelmenon.github.io/2019/06/03/frequency-analysis-in-rock-paper-scissors/) article which was written by me!

 - **History Matching:**
-This predictor uses the history of the opponents moves and looks for a pattern in the last *x* moves by comparing it to more recent results.
+This predictor uses the history of the opponent's moves and looks for a pattern in the last *x* moves by comparing it to more recent results.
 If a similar pattern is found, this function returns the move the opponent made afterwards previously.

 Iocaine Powder uses different variations of these three predictors, using the same scoring system detailed above for each variation.